 So, how did Jesus expect them to react to the storm?
 Considering the men were about to drown, what were they supposed to do?

 They were supposed to focus.

 As you have read in the excerpt, God does not expect us to be moved by what we see.
-This was a life threatening experience, but since when was that too difficult for God?
+This was a life-threatening experience, but since when was that too difficult for Him?
 Whatever we may be going through, we should know that even though it may be overwhelming for us, it cannot overwhelm God.
-So why don’t we hand it over to him and stay in faith.
+So why don’t we hand it over and stay in faith.

-For those whose minds are trying to make sense of the whole situation and you just cannot stop thinking, I will say this to you; God’s purpose can be right in the middle of what seems like utter chaos to you.
-Don’t try to make sense of it, you will only keep thinking endlessly.
-What’s more, God knew that you would face days like these and that is why he gave us the book of Job.
+For those whose minds are trying to figure out the whole situation and you just cannot stop thinking, I will say this to you, God’s purpose can be right in the middle of what seems like utter chaos.
+Do not try to make sense of it, you will only keep thinking endlessly.
+What’s more, God knew that you would face days like these and that is why He gave us the book of Job.

 It may not be your favorite book but it does have great insights.
 I am not Job, you say, and you are right, you are better off than he was.
-You have not buried seven of your children on the same day, lost everything you owned and got so ill that you were skeletal and unrecognizable to your friends.
-And to add to that living with chronic pain from the disease you carry.
+You have not buried ten (and all) of your children on the same day, lost everything you owned and got so ill that you were skeletal and unrecognizable to your friends.
+And add that to living with chronic pain from a disease you carry.
 Remember this is someone God said was “blameless” and “upright” more than all men on the face of the earth.